A Partially Derivative-Free Proximal Method for Composite Multiobjective Optimization in the H\"older Setting: Applications and Numerical Results

-The presence of the pointwise maximization in \eqref{maxh} makes the function $h_j$, for each $j \in \mathcal{J}$, convex but not necessarily differentiable.
-Consequently, each iteration of the algorithm involves solving two subproblems: evaluating $h_j(\cdot)$ by solving \eqref{maxh}, and solving the quadratic programming problem defined in \eqref{probztaudual}.
-To address these computational challenges, we employ HiGHS~\cite{HiGHS} for solving \eqref{maxh}, a high-performance optimization software designed for large-scale sparse linear programming problems, and Ipopt~\cite{Ipopt} for the quadratic programming subproblem \eqref{probztaudual}, an interior-point optimizer that efficiently handles nonlinear constraints through a primal–dual method with a filter line-search approach.

 In the experiments, we considered different uncertainty scenarios in the minimization of the biobjective functions AAS1 and AAS2, namely $\delta \in \{0.0,~0.02,~0.05,~0.1\}$.
-For each fixed value of $\delta$, we generated $m$ matrices $A_j \in \mathbb{R}^{2n \times n}$, with $j \in \mathcal{J}$, thereby defining our robust problem~\eqref{robust:prob}.
+For each fixed value of $\delta$, we generated $m$ matrices $A_j \in \mathbb{R}^{2n \times n}$, with $j \in \mathcal{J}$, thereby defining our robust Problem~\eqref{robust:prob}.
 For each problem instance, the algorithm was executed $200$ times with randomly selected starting points $x^0 \in \mathcal{X}$, where $\mathcal{X} \coloneqq [-2,2] \times [-2,2]$ for AAS1 and $\mathcal{X} \coloneqq [-5,5] \times [-5,5]$ for AAS2.

 Figures~\ref{fig:pareto-AAS1} and~\ref{fig:pareto-AAS2} correspond to the case $\delta = 0$, that is, a scenario without uncertainty.
 The right panel illustrates the convergence behavior of the algorithm, highlighting its ability to approximate the true Pareto front.
 We also plot the initial point (in gray) and the final point (in red) of the optimization, connected by a dashed line.
-In addition, the left panel in both figures shows the complete set of objective function values obtained by evaluating all points in $\mathcal{X}$, thus providing a comprehensive view of the objective space landscape.
+In addition, the left panel in both figures shows the complete set of objective function values obtained by evaluating the objectives on a uniform grid of points, thus providing a comprehensive view of the objective space landscape.
 Figure~\ref{fig:delta_comparison} presents the comparison of the reconstructions obtained for the other values of $\delta$.
 On the left, the approximations of the Pareto fronts obtained for AAS1 are shown, and on the right, those for AAS2.
-It is evident that as the level of uncertainty increases, the approximation of the Pareto front produced by PDFPM deviates further from the expected front.
+One observes that as the level of uncertainty increases, the approximation of the Pareto front produced by PDFPM deviates further from the expected front.